hseligson1/kustomize-gitops-example/README.md

 - Cluster URL – ArgoCD can be used to connect and deploy application to multiple Kubernetes clusters.
 Choose the default in-cluster (where Argo CD itself is deployed).

 - Namespace – This can be used to select namespace where manifests will be deployed.
 You can choose a custom namespace and provide the same.
 Also, you’ll need to create the namespace on the target Kubernetes cluster before you can deploy manifests to it.
-We’ll leave it as "default" for now.
+We’ll leave it as "default" for now, but we should note it's best practice to create custome namespaces for each environment.

 ![Argo App Destination Section](argocd-cluster-ui.png)